For information on rules, requirements, standards, fees, call 545-0722.

 The University confers degrees three times a year: February, May and September.
 Submission deadlines are published in the Graduate School's Academic Calendar .
-In general, they are: mid-December for a February 1 degree, mid-April for a May degree, and the end of August for a September 1 degree.
+The Degree Eligibility Form must be submitted to the student's academic department for review at least two weeks prior to the final degree deadline.

 Deadlines are absolute.
 No exceptions will be made.
 All online submissions, forms and fees are required to be submitted before the deadline date.

 The following items must be completed and delivered directly to the Graduate Student Service Center in Goodell Room 534 by the deadline:

 - Master’s Degree Eligibility Form for Thesis Students , or Master's Degree Eligibility Form for Non-Thesis Students .
 Please fill in the blank fields on the Eligibility Form, make a double-sided copy of the form, then have it signed as indicated.
 A paper form must be submitted with original signatures by the deadlines indicated.